Executive Summary

 While both the initial and subsequent compromises appear to be similar at first glance, they have some differences.

 In the tj-actions/changed-files infection, we saw that the attacker infected the index.js file via a “legitimate” pull request.
 In order to infect this file, the attacker must have had a token with write permission to the repository.
-Without this, they wouldn’t be able to push the impersonated commit (0e58ed8).
+Without this, they wouldn’t have been able to push the impersonated commit (0e58ed8).

 We now know that they obtained this capability using the PAT that they previously acquired by infecting reviewdog/action-setup, which in turn poisoned tj-actions/changed-files’s workflow.
 In addition to the pull request infiltration, the attacker used the token to update the existing git tags of the tj-actions/changed-files repository, making all tags point to the malicious 0e58ed8 commit.